wadackel/sweet-scroll/README.md

   offset: 0,                      // Specifies the value to offset the scroll position in pixels
   verticalScroll: true,           // Enable the vertical scroll
   horizontalScroll: false,        // Enable the horizontal scroll
-  stopScroll: true,               // Stop scrolling in any of the events of the wheel or touchmove
+  stopScroll: true,               // When fired wheel or touchstart events to stop scrolling
   stopPropagation: true,          // Stop the bubbling of trigger element click events

   // Callbacks